During three months in 1997 Dr. Griscom was a Fulbright-García Robles Fellow at

 Four years ago he reanalyzed his 1999 data for a unique then-17-year-old simulated

 plutonium-immobilization glass containing selected amounts of highly radioactive isotope

-Pu-238, and his long article on this subject was recently published in the Journal of Non-
+Pu-238, and his long article on this subject was subsequently published in the Journal of

-Crystalline Solids, as was also a long review and synthesis of trapped-electron centers in
+Non-Crystalline Solids, as was also a long review and synthesis of trapped-electron centers

 In 2000 Griscom devised fractal kinetics formalisms that he used to analyze the production

 and thermal decay of radiation-induced defect centers in both pure and germanium-doped